Manifold-Aware Diffusion-Augmented Contrastive Learning for Noise-Robust Biosignal Representation: Methodology

 \subsection{Dataset and Preprocessing}

-We evaluated our proposed method on the PhysioNet 2017 Challenge Dataset \cite{Clifford2017}.
-This provides a benchmark for ECG classification-related tasks.
-It contains recordings of Normal, Atrial Fibrillation (AF), and Other rhythms.
-For this study, the problem was framed as a binary anomaly detection task.
-The 'Normal' recordings served as the normal class, while the 'Atrial Fibrillation' and 'Other' rhythm recordings were combined to form a single 'Anomaly' class.
-The dataset was partitioned by patient to ensure subject independence, with 70 percent allocated for training and 30 percent for testing.
+The proposed framework was evaluated using the PhysioNet 2017 Challenge Dataset \cite{5}, a widely recognized benchmark for ECG rhythm classification.
+The dataset consists of single-lead ECG recordings categorized into \textit{Normal}, \textit{Atrial Fibrillation} (AF), and \textit{Other} rhythms.
+To frame the problem as a rigorous anomaly detection task, we designated the \textit{Normal} recordings as the in-distribution (healthy) class, while the \textit{AF} and \textit{Other} rhythms were combined to form a single \textit{Anomaly} class.
+To prevent data leakage and ensure subject independence, the dataset was partitioned by patient ID, with 70\% of patients allocated for training and 30\% for testing.